juanmorschrott/fraud-detection/README.md

 ### Adapter

 Here is where you add your adapters.
-Adapters can be input or output e.g. A REST endpont or a Database.
+Adapters can be input or output e.g. A REST endpoint or a Database.
+What defines if an adapter is input or output?
+Basically an input is data coming from outside the application layer, and output is information claimed by the application layer.

 ```
 ├── src